VIEW MAPS & PROVIDE FEEDBACK

 ABOUT THE MAPS

 The data available online via our floodplain map web portal is available to allow the public to be aware of and provide input on the floodplain remapping project from the beginning.
 Draft map data from Phase I of the CHAMP and related flood studies was adopted June 1, 2017 and map layers in these reaches have been updated to reflect this regulatory change.
+An exception to this adoption is the data for the Little Thompson reaches within Boulder County – because these data sets were received later, the mapping for the Little Thompson River will be adopted at a later date.

 The 2013 flood event caused widespread damage and changes along waterways throughout the county and other areas of the state.
 In response, the State of Colorado is taking steps towards bolstering long-term planning and resiliency efforts by funding the Colorado Hazard Mapping Program (CHAMP) that will update local hazard information including regulatory floodplain maps for the most affected waterways.